 At Tillotson & Martin, we encourage clients to contact several providers and compare prices and installation times.

-If I'm Convicted of a DUI, Is an Ignition Interlock Required?
+If I'm Convicted of a DUI in Virginia, Is an Ignition Interlock Required?

-How Long Must I Have an Ignition Interlock Device?
+How Long Do I Need an Ignition Interlock Device?

 The amount of time you're required to have an ignition interlock device on your vehicle depends on the judge's orders.
 According to Virginia Code 18.2-270.1(B), the minimum period is 6 months.
 Generally, this is what judges impose.

 However, if you had a high BAC or multiple DUIs, you may be required to have the device on your vehicle for a full year.

 A new law takes effect July 1, 2020 that states that those convicted with a DUI 1st with a BAC under a .15 may agree to ignition interlock for a full year in exchange for driving anywhere at anytime without further restrictions like “only to work and back home.

 Our Newport News & Virginia Beach DUI lawyers have a wealth of knowledge and experience in DUI/DWI law.
 We're available to answer your questions and provide the legal representation you need for your case.

 We Wrote the Book.We were tasked with writing the book on Virginia DUI Law by Thomson Reuters Westlaw, the leading authority in legal publishing.
 Prosecutors, defense attorneys, and judges often turn to this resource.